 But that's just about the end of the positive outcomes.
 Now for the negatives:

-2. Very few of the business's satisfied customers used this avenue: a much higher proportion of unhappy customers made the effort to either a) find the link on the business's website or b) simply go straight to Google and write their - one-star - review there.
+2. Very few of the business's satisfied customers used this avenue: a much higher proportion of unhappy customers, perhaps even malicious reviewers with another agenda, made the effort to follow the link on the business's website straight to Google and write their - one-star - review there.

 3. As a direct result of adopting this solution: the business's Google score immediately began to fall.
 In the last two months the business has received the following Google reviews:

 That, in percentage terms, means sixty-eight percent of their reviews posted to Google since implementing the 'direct' policy now rate the business as one star.
 Any continuation of this trend - which will be inevitable without independent moderation (see this article) - will see the business's Google score fall until it is failing the filter.

 Just as damaging (maybe even more so): this strategy increases the likelihood of one or more negative reviews leading the business's reviews - and negative reviews dominating overall:

 A hard-won online reputation tarnished in a matter of weeks - down from the Holy Grail of 5.0 to 4.7 and with the direction of future travel obvious to anyone with the slimmest grasp of review management and basic maths.

 Having a button like this on your website:

 ...opens a communication channel between the business and its customers.
 The clear subliminal message conveyed is 'if you are hesitant about contacting us by phone or email, here is another channel you can use', it also tells every visitor to the business's website something about the business: that they welcome open feedback.